darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 ---

-**Note:** TCA corrections will not be applied to photos that have been identified as monochrome.
+**Note:** TCA corrections will not be applied to photos that have been identified as monochrome (see [developing monochrome images](../../guides-tutorials/monochrome.md) for more information).

 ---